brightbytes/sql-cms/README.md

   - Notifications

   - Runs and their RunStepLogs

+- **Shared Workflow**: Identical two Customer Workflows in all respects except two:

+  - They may not be associated with a Customer.

+  - They may be "reused" by any Customer Workflow via the WorkflowDependency model.
+Currently, only one reuse mode is supported: merging of Transform Groups.
+When needed, another reuse mode will be introduced wherewith the Shared Workflow is executed in full before the Customer Workflow is executed.

 - **Notification**: An association of a Workflow with a User for the purpose of notifying the User whenenever a Run of that Workflow successfully or unsuccessfully completes.